 - Physics 160 (General Relativity)

 I will be on sabbatical the Spring 2020 semester.

-My hobbies are hiking, reading, contra dancing, and traditional Irish fiddle.
-My wife is a pastor at the San Dimas Community Church (United Church of Christ) and I have two adult daughters, Allison and Brittany.
+My hobbies are hiking, reading, contra dancing, and traditional Irish music.
+My wife is a retired pastor and I have two adult daughters, Allison and Brittany.